Juneteenth

 JUNETEENTH: June 19th

-Juneteenth is a celebration of freeing of the remaining enslaved Africans in the United States by orders issued by Major General Gordon Granger on June 19, 1865.
+Juneteenth is a celebration of the freeing of the remaining enslaved Africans in the United States by orders issued by Major General Gordon Granger on June 19, 1865.
 Many enslaved Africans were previously freed through the Emancipation Proclamation on January 1, 1863.
-Juneteenth became a federal holiday by President Joe Biden on June 17, 2021 though many people celebrate on the third Saturday in June.
+Juneteenth became a federal holiday by President Joe Biden on June 17, 2021, though many people celebrate on the third Saturday in June.

-Juneteenth is often celebrated with readings of the emancipation proclamation, traditional songs, readings of African American writers such as Ralph Ellison and Maya Angelou, street fairs and cookouts.
+Juneteenth is often celebrated with readings of the Emancipation Proclamation, traditional songs, readings of African American writers such as Ralph Ellison and Maya Angelou, street fairs and cookouts.
 Red colored food and drinks appear on the table during Juneteenth as a representation of resilience and joy.
-According to historian Mitch, Kachun, “celebrations of the end of slavery have three goals: ‘to celebrate, to educate, and to agitate’” Juneteenth – Wikipedia
+According to historian Mitch Kachun, “celebrations of the end of slavery have three goals: ‘to celebrate, to educate, and to agitate’” Juneteenth – Wikipedia

 Here are some ways you and your family can celebrate and learn more about Juneteenth: